A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Results

 \subsection{Hardware Experiment Results}

-The hardware platform was tested in real-world scenarios to validate its effectiveness.
-Experiments included testing in laboratory environments, navigating uneven outdoor terrains such as sand and grass with a trot gait, and handling external disturbances (Fig. \ref{fig:RobotWalking}).
+The platform was tested in real-world scenarios, including laboratory experiments, outdoor locomotion on uneven terrains (sand and grass) with a trot gait, and handling external disturbances (Fig.~\ref{fig:RobotWalking}).
+A video demonstration of the walking experiments is available at: \url{https://youtu.be/ygSMCPcFnP8?feature=shared}.

-\section{CONCLUSION AND FUTURE WORK}
+\section{Conclusion and Future Work}